 A few announcements that stood out for tech scale-ups include:

-• R&D Budget received above-inflation increase, and increasing to £22.6bn per year by 2029-30: this should reach about 3% by 2030, something techUK previously called for.
-The budget will fund a new wave of mission-led innovation initiatives.
-Onus will now be on this will now be on such initiatives, and departmental allocations supporting tech scale-ups. techUK previously called for DSIT to have a concierge service supporting tech scale-ups to navigate the regulatory system abroad.
+R&D Budget received above-inflation increase, and increasing to £22.6bn per year by 2029-30: this should reach about 3% by 2030, something techUK previously called for.The budget will fund a new wave of mission-led innovation initiatives.
+Onus will now be on this will now be on such initiatives, and departmental allocations, supporting tech scale-ups across all of the UK.

-• Expanded British Business Bank to support start-ups and scale-ups’ access to finance: this is hugely welcome and increasing the total financial capacity to £25.6 billion should support the growth of tech scale-ups.
-But onus will be on delivery, and ensuring scale-ups across all regions can benefit from access to support. techUK continue to support the British Business Bank and its mission to provide investment into the UK’s fastest growing, most innovative companies
+Expanded British Business Bankto support start-ups and scale-ups’ access to finance:this is welcome, and increasing the total financial capacity to £25.6 billion should support the growth of tech scale-ups.
+But onus will be on delivery, and ensuring scale-ups across all regions can benefit from access to financial support.

-• Compute capacity expanded to 20x capacity by 2030, along with a supercomputer in Edinburgh: this has been welcomed by techUK and something raised by our scale-ups as a major barrier to their growth.
-A recent conversation pointed to the need to invest in ‘digital-fit infrastructure’ and ensuring access for scaling tech firms.
+Compute capacity expanded to 20x capacity by 2030, along with a supercomputer in Edinburgh: this has been welcomed by techUK and something raised by our scale-ups as a major barrier to their growth.
+A recent conversation pointed to the need to invest in ‘digital-fit infrastructure’ and ensure access for scaling tech firms.

 Now, for the government's full growth offer: